-Available from the DragonBar's Help menu, the Interactive Tutorial contains short progressive simulations and aims to make you practice important habits for efficient dictating, correcting Dragon's errors, editing text, using the Web and personalizing Dragon.
-It includes important editing-related commands such as "go back," Dictation Commands such as "cap," "all caps," and "numeral..." as well an example of modifying an entry in the Spelling Window and accepting a Smart Format Rule.
+Available from the Help menu, the Interactive Tutorial contains short progressive simulations and makes you practice important habits for efficient dictating, as well as correcting errors, formatting and revising text, using the Web and customizing your Dragon profile including options and vocabulary.

+It includes important editing commands such as "go back," Dictation Commands such as "cap," "all caps," and "numeral..." as well an example of correcting in the Spelling Window and accepting a Smart Format Rule.
 We recommend that all users take advantage of it.

-Note: When the Interactive Tutorial opens, Dragon automatically turns off its microphone.
-In each lesson, you practice an important habit: turning the microphone on and off.

-While going through the simulations, you must speak just the current prompt and do so in one breath (without pausing within it).
+- When the Interactive Tutorial opens, Dragon automatically turns off its microphone and in each lesson, you practice an important habit: turning the microphone on and off. - While going through the simulations, you must speak just the current prompt and do so in one breath (without pausing within it).